HMS London (1840): Design and description

 The muzzle-loading, smoothbore armament of the Rodney class consisted of thirty-two 32-pounder (63 cwt) guns and two 8 in (50 cwt) shell guns on the lower gun deck and thirty-two 32-pounder (55 cwt) and two 8-inch (50 cwt) shell guns on the upper gun deck.
 Between their forecastle and quarterdeck, they carried twenty-four 32-pounder (42 cwt) guns.
 The ships were later rearmed with twenty-six 32-pounders (56 cwt) and six 8-inch shell guns on the lower gundeck and thirty 32-pounders (56 cwt) and six 8-inch shell guns on the upper deck.
 The number of guns on the forecastle and quarterdeck increased to twenty-six 32-pounders (42 cwt) guns.
-These guns made the Rodney-class ships the most powerful warships in the world when designed because they were the first to carry a full array of long guns that were accurate at long range.
-Without short-range carronades they outgunned French and American ships of the same size at long range.